 - Money out of politics: Because working hard shouldn’t make you second class.

-I will have about zero money to run with, I suspect, because I don’t care if I offend the people who have it by telling them, “No, I’m not abandoning my neighbors just so you can have even more.”
-And I also don’t really care if I offend party elites by saying, “No. I’m not putting this party over the interests of the people.”
+I won’t be taking money from SuperPACs and other corporate interests.
+I don’t care if I offend the people who are working for those interests by telling them, “No, I’m not abandoning my neighbors just so you can line your pockets.”
+And I don’t care if I offend party elites by saying, “No. I’m not putting this party over the interests of the people.”

-We’ll have a choice to have our voices heard this time.
-I hope all the money on the other side doesn’t drown me out.
+We’ll have a choice to have our voices heard this time, to “Holler from the Hollers!”
+Let’s do our best to make sure all the money on the other side doesn’t drown us out.